Code-Institute-Submissions/Cuisine/README.md

 #### Content

-The photos used in this site were obtained from [unsplash.com](https://unsplash.com)
+All the images used in the parallax for this site were obtained from [unsplash.com](https://unsplash.com)

+The logo was created using [hatchful](https://hatchful.shopify.com)

+#### Acknowledgements

+Inspiration for this project came from [momofuku.com](https://momofuku.com)